Frequently Asked Questions

 Q: Can a hypnotist control my behavior or make me do something against my will?

-A: No. Your values, beliefs and morals remain the same in or out of hypnosis.
-When you see stage hypnosis where people publicly act out behavior that is different than their normal behavior, it is not against their will; it is because they are willing to act silly in that situation.
+A: No. Your values, beliefs, and morals remain the same in or out of hypnosis.
+When you see stage hypnosis where people publicly act out behavior that is different from their normal behavior, it is not against their will; it is because they are willing to act silly in that situation.
 I am strictly a hypnotherapist and I do not use stage hypnosis.

 Q: Will I be asleep when hypnotized?

 A: No. The word hypnosis comes from the ancient Greek “Hypnos” which means sleep, but this is a misnomer.
 Hypnosis is generally a very relaxed state of awareness.
 Some people emerge from a hypnosis session feeling unsure that they were hypnotized because they remained aware the whole time.
 Their uncertainty comes from the misconception that hypnosis or trance means being asleep.

 Q: Will I reveal personal or secret information under hypnosis?

 A: The short answer is “No”.
 What you decide to share will be no different in hypnosis than out of hypnosis.
 Your unconscious mind knows what is appropriate for you to share publicly.
 You are always in control of the process and what you share.

 Q: How deeply do I need to go to benefit?